kubu4/SWCversionControlJan2015/README.md

-# Slides for version control less taught at Software Carpentry workshop
+# Slides for version control lesson taught at Software Carpentry Workshop

-# Jan 15 - 16, 2015 held at the Univ. of Washington's UW Data Science Studio.
+Held at the Univ. of Washington's UW Data Science Studio, Jan 15 - 16, 2015